pikulo-kama/SaveGemSynchronizer/README.md

 ---

 ## 🚀 Features
+- ✅ Works for any game where saves are stored locally
+- ✅ Easy-to-use desktop UI (Tkinter)
+- ✅ No manual reload!
+UI updates automatically
 - ✅ Upload local save files to Google Drive
 - ✅ Download the latest save files from the drive
-- ✅ Easy-to-use desktop UI (Tkinter)
-- ✅ Works for any game where saves are stored locally
+- ✅ Backs up previous save files before downloading save from cloud
-- ✅ Show if any players are currently in the game
+- ✅ Shows if any players are currently in the game
-- ✅ Just to not mess anything up we do backup of your save before replacing it with the one from drive (just in case...)
+- ✅ Auto Mode.
+Allows to upload/download saves automatically!

 ---

-## 🛠️ Installation
+## 🛠️ Building
 ### Prerequisites
 - **Python 3.9+** (with `pip`)
 - Google Cloud credentials (service account or OAuth client)